Ada-Developers-Academy/daily-curriculum/student_handbook.md

 - It's easy to believe you're not good because it doesn't make sense.
 The thing is is that it doesn't make sense.
 The concepts are very abstract.
-- Software is a **VERY** large field, you can only learn so much in six months, and that is all that is expected of you.
+- Software is a **VERY** large field, you can only learn so much in seven months, and that is all that is expected of you.
 But having one field of knowledge greatly improves your ability to expand.
 - Knowing that you can't know everything is important.
 You will end up knowing about 5% of what you want to know, but that's ok.
 No one knows everything.